Canterbury gecko: Life cycle/phenology

 Among New Zealand species of geckos and skinks, females will typically mate and begin vitellogenesis in autumn, storing the sperm over winter and ovulating in the spring.
 The pregnancy usually lasts around three months, although gestation length may reach 14 months as it is temperature dependent.
-This quality is especially the case for nocturnally foraging species such as the Woodworthia cf. brunnea.
-Cree & Hare state in ‘New Zealand Lizards’ that “male geckos and skinks exhibit spermiogenesis during summer and/or autumn, with prolonged or continuous spermatocytogenesis and no period of complete testicular regression.”
-Lizards in cool climates in South America and Tasmania exhibit similar features to the New Zealand species, such as “autumn mating with prolonged vitellogenesis, [the] possibility of a secondary mating season in spring, prolonged pregnancies with sometimes less-than-annual reproduction in females”.
+This quality is especially the case for nocturnally foraging species such as the Canterbury gecko Cree & Hare state in 'New Zealand Lizards' that "male geckos and skinks exhibit spermiogenesis during summer and/or autumn, with prolonged or continuous spermatocytogenesis and no period of complete testicular regression."
+Lizards in cool climates in South America and Tasmania exhibit similar features to the New Zealand species, such as "autumn mating with prolonged vitellogenesis, [the] possibility of a secondary mating season in spring, prolonged pregnancies with sometimes less-than-annual reproduction in females".
 Native geckos (and skinks) reach sexual maturity and start to reproduce around three years of age, with variations according to species and condition.
 The main determining factor in the ability to mate appears to be size.
 There have been cases of geckos in captivity that have mated and produced viable progeny at two years of age, although their first birth is often one hatchling rather than the norm of two.

-Woodworthia cf. brunnea geckos are primarily nocturnal but have been known to sun bake at the entrance to their retreats.
+Canterbury geckos are primarily nocturnal but have been known to sun bake at the entrance to their retreats.
 They often form large social aggregations, especially in areas without predators where they are abundant in numbers.
-Woodworthia cf. brunnea is known to have the highest recorded longevity of any New Zealand gecko species, at 53 years of age in the wild.
+The Canterbury gecko is known to have the highest recorded longevity of any New Zealand gecko species, at 53 years of age in the wild.
 Young are born in late February to March, with females often giving birth to a maximum litter of two.
-They are viviparous, meaning the eggs hatch in the female's oviduct before the young are born - “Vivipary is thought to be an adaptation to New Zealand’s cooling climate during the ice ages – most other viviparous lizards occur in colder regions of the world”.
+They are viviparous, meaning the eggs hatch in the female's oviduct before the young are born - "Vivipary is thought to be an adaptation to New Zealand's cooling climate during the ice ages – most other viviparous lizards occur in colder regions of the world".
 They mate once a year, usually in spring or summer.
-“Geckos are very responsive to the influence of temperature and in cooler climates will draw out the reproductive cycle”, with females sometimes producing a litter every second or third year instead of every year.
+"Geckos are very responsive to the influence of temperature and in cooler climates will draw out the reproductive cycle", with females sometimes producing a litter every second or third year instead of every year.
 They are thermoregulators, basking in the sun either directly or through a thin cover object, and many New Zealand geckos and frogs can lighten or darken their colouration to enable the absorption of thermal energy.